Phylisha Villanueva

 Author's Bio

-Phylisha “Phylli V” Villanueva is a Belizean-American poet, author, educator, producer, and cultural activist who explores themes of identity, colorism, inherited trauma, resilience, women’s empowerment, and spirituality.
-Born in the Bronx and raised in Yonkers, New York, her storytelling is deeply rooted in her Belizean heritage and lived experiences navigating womanhood, motherhood, and survival.
-She currently serves as the second Poet Laureate of Westchester County, leading a vibrant literary movement that centers poetry as a tool for public dialogue, community-building, and collective healing.
+Phylisha Villanueva is a Belizean-American poet, author, and educator whose work explores identity, resilience, and mysticism.
+Born in the Bronx and raised in Yonkers, her storytelling is deeply informed by her Belizean heritage and shaped by her experiences navigating womanhood, motherhood, and survival.

 Publications & Prizes